ELECTION ROUNDUP: Unofficial results flowing in for big races in Arizona

 KEY RACES

-- Arizona Secretary of State: Adrian Fontes (D) vs. Mark Finchem (R).
+- Arizona Secretary of State: Adrian Fontes (D) defeats Mark Finchem (R).

 - U.S. House District 7: Raul Grijalva (D) defeats Luis Pozzolo (R).